The Floured Table

 A grouping of bar cookies on a white marble background cut into slices with some turned on their side to show the layers

-How to slice bars cleanly
+How do I slice these bars cleanly?

 Storage